-Green Sanctuary Fourth Friday Film – Food for Change
+Green Sanctuary Fourth Friday Film – Stories of Food and Farming in Cuba

-Co-sponsored by Transition Palo Alto and the Green Sanctuary Committee of UUPCA.
+Sponsored by Transition Palo Alto and the Green Sanctuary Committee of UUCPA

 Films are shown on the fourth Friday of the month on a variety of topics and themes in the Fireside Room starting at 7:30 pm.
 Check out the TransitionPaloAlto website: https://transitionpaloalto.org/projects/friday-night-movies/ for the title of the monthly film, or call the church office.

 A typical agenda is to gather at 7:15 pm for social time; the film starts at 7:30 pm with a discussion following.
 Suggested donation is $5 – $10 to cover film costs and venue.Add to: Google Cal, iCal, webcal